Skip to content

 When you use eight characters that aren’t all lowercase, that situation changes significantly in your favor.

-But (!), it will take a computer 34,000 years to crack if you use a twelve-character password containing at least one uppercase letter, a number and a symbol.
+But (!), a computer will take 34,000 years to crack if you use a twelve-character password containing at least one uppercase letter, a number, and a symbol.

 Source: Statista